mnot/I-D/rfc5988bis/draft.md

 ({{RFC2818}} and {{RFC2817}}) is currently the only end-to-end way to provide such protection.

-Link applications ought to consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP headers.
+Link applications ought to consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP header fields.
 In particular, Link header fields that use the "anchor" parameter to associate a link's context with another resource are to be treated with due caution.

 The Link header field makes extensive use of IRIs and URIs.
 See {{RFC3987}} for security considerations relating to IRIs.
 See {{RFC3986}} for security considerations relating to URIs.
 See
-{{RFC7230}} for security considerations relating to HTTP headers.
+{{RFC7230}} for security considerations relating to HTTP header fields.

 # Internationalisation Considerations